Watkin81/UnixSync/README.md

 7513 - current second<br />

 Credits:<br />
-Massive thank you to acaruso for help with the bindings and itemID updates.<br />
+Thank you to acaruso for help with the bindings and itemID updates.<br />
-Also thank you to Xanii, Firee, TechStudent11 and for their help with the mod.<br />
+Also thank you to Xanii, Firee, TechStudent11, and Mat for their help with the mod.<br />

-Warning:<br />
-Please note that this mod alters ItemIDs in game, and may be considered illegitimate.<br />
-This mod is intended to enabled only on levels that utilize its functionality.